 I received my BA and MA degrees (major in English, minors in French and pedagogical studies) from the University of Turku, and as part of my Master's Studies I went on an exchange to Dublin, Ireland, and studied at the English department of Trinity College Dublin.
 That is where I first read the author I now study, Maria Edgeworth.

 I have taught medieval English literature to second-year students.
 It is a survey module, comprising a short weekly lecture and small group tutorials.
 We have read texts such as Beowulf and "The York Play of the Crucifixion".
-This teaching has been a great addition to my experience in foreign language teaching, and I have supplemented my language teacher studies with some modules on teaching in higher education and digital tools in teaching, as well as thesis supervision.
+This teaching has been a great addition to my experience in foreign language teaching, and I have supplemented my language teacher studies with some modules and essays on teaching in higher education, digital tools in teaching, as well as thesis supervision.